leafo/goattracker2/readme.txt

           - Removed the BETACONV utility, as it references a very old songformat and also saved in another old format.
           - Added /w command line option for setting 4 different window sizes.

+v2.76     - Fixed bug in packed songs with no instrument vibrato and only
+            calculated speeds.
+          - Fixed failure to start up with missing config file parameters.